Federal Police (Germany): History

-In 1951 the West German government established a Federal Border Protection Force (Bundesgrenzschutz or BGS) composed of 10,000 men under the Federal Interior Ministry's jurisdiction.
+In 1951 the West German government established the Federal Border Protection (Bundesgrenzschutz or BGS) composed of 10,000 men under the Federal Interior Ministry's jurisdiction.
 The force replaced allied military organisations such as the U.S. Constabulary then patrolling West Germany's borders.
 The BGS was described as a mobile, lightly armed police force for border and internal security despite fears that it would be the nucleus of a new German army.
 When West Germany did establish an army, the Bundeswehr, BGS personnel were given the choice of staying in the BGS or joining the army.
 Most decided to join the army.

 In 1953, the BGS took control of the German Passport Control Service.
-In 1972 the Compulsory Border Guard Service was enacted by the parliament, which – in theory – is still in force, but suspended, similar to the conscription for the Bundeswehr.
+In 1972 the Compulsory border Protection Service was enacted by the parliament, which – in theory – is still in force, but suspended, similar to the conscription for the Bundeswehr.
 In 1976, the state police grades replaced the military rank structure and BGS training was modified to closely match that of the state police forces (Landespolizei).
 The West German Railway Police (Bahnpolizei), formerly an independent force, and the East German Transportpolizei were restructured under the BGS in 1990.

 In July 2005, the BGS was renamed the Bundespolizei or BPOL (Federal Police) to reflect its transition to a multi-faceted federal police agency.
 The change also involved a shift to blue uniforms and livery for vehicles and helicopters.
 The German Interior Ministry reviewed the structure of the BPOL in 2007 and in March 2008 made the structure leaner to get more officers out of offices and onto patrol.

+Equipment

 Vehicles

-The Bundespolizei typically favour vehicles made by German manufacturers such as the BMW 5 Series sedans and station wagons, Volkswagen Passat, Volkswagen Golf, and Volkswagen Transporter vans.
-However, due to the European Union's rules on contract bidding they have less freedom to choose specific manufacturers.
 Today, German police forces generally lease patrol cars from a manufacturer, usually for a period of three years.
 Bundespolizei vehicles have number plates that are based on the BP XX-YYY system.
 BP stands for Bundespolizei.
 Older vehicles may still have the BGS "BG" plates.

-XX is a number from 10 to 55 indicating the type of vehicle: